BraadMartin/simple-graphql-api/readme.txt

     {
       "comment_ID": "1",
       "comment_author": "Mr WordPress",
+      "comment_content": {
-      "comment_content": "Hi, this is a comment.\nTo delete a comment, just log in and view the post&#039;s comments.
-There you will have the option to edit or delete them."
+        "raw": "Hi, this is a comment.\nTo delete a comment, just log in and view the post&#039;s comments.
+There you will have the option to edit or delete them.", "rendered": "<p>Hi, this is a comment.<br />\nTo delete a comment, just log in and view the post&#039;s comments.
+There you will have the option to edit or delete them.</p>\n"
+      }
     }
   ]
 }